SD-WAN (Software-Defined Wide Area Network) Explained

 As stated above, connection requests are sent by the edge up to the controller to check policy.
 This is done over a secure connection called the control plane.
 Once the edge hears back from the controller, a connection is established.
-The actual end-user connections traverse the SD-WAN fabric over something called the data plane.
+The end-user connections traverse the SD-WAN fabric over the data plane.

 To summarize what has been covered to this point:

 - Edge: In traditional WANs, these are called edge routers and provide connectivity to the WAN fabric.
 They differ from routers because they send connection requests to the controller and make only a few connection decisions locally.